aloproducao/pad-dj-for-lives/README.md

 ## Introduction

 In a world dominated by digital content, small details can turn a regular live stream into an immersive auditory experience.
-With Live Pad, Miguel offers an intuitive tool for adding sound effects in real-time, providing a richer and more interactive atmosphere for your audience.
+With Live Pad, offers an intuitive tool for adding sound effects in real-time, providing a richer and more interactive atmosphere for your audience.

 ## Features